Heirloom Produce Part 1, Heirloom Cucumbers

 It’s a lemon…no, it’s a cucumber.
 We spotted these unusual cukes and the ones in the photo below on the Burpee Seeds website.

 We like the idea of presenting the entire cucumber as an appetizer on a bed of mesclun or a bed of sliced and vinaigrette-marinated red onions.
-Serve a dressing or dip on the side: vinaigrette, yogurt-dill-garlic dip, salsa or other favorite.
+Serve a dressing or dip on the side: vinaigrette, yogurt-dill-garlic dip, salsa, or another favorite.

 Alternatively, we’d bake them whole, like a potato.
 As with a potato, be sure to pierce the skin three times with a fork, to allow steam to escape.